 a project from jon rose

-PURSUIT 3, The Canberra Pursuit will take place on October 18th 2013 at The Fyshwick Depot, Canberra, as part of The Canberra Centenary.
-It will feature a 100 strong bicycle powered orchestra featuring such local luminary groups as The Rat Patrol and Make Hack Void.
+PURSUIT 3, The Canberra Pursuit took place on October 18th 2013 at The Fyshwick Depot, Canberra, as part of The Canberra Centenary.
+It featured a 130 strong bicycle powered orchestra with a crowd of 1,000 in attendance.

 Imagine the darkened spaces of the huge warehouse and car park at The Fyshwick Depot, Canberra.
-The audience is assembled at various key points around a cycle track.
-Around them are speeding bicycles with pedal powered sounds; everything from mechanical whirring violins, to beating drums at impossibly fast tempos, to bellow powered organ pipes, to tuned car horns, to DIY electronic instruments, to a colourful selection of bells and buzzers, to chain driven DJ turntables, to the proverbial kitchen sink!
-Sometimes there is just one acoustic sound accompanied by the discrete lights of the bicyle.
-Sometimes there is a whole orchestra of bicycle live sounds, digitally manipulated in quadraphonic surround sound, complete with video and light show.
-Interactive sensors on bike and track determne other sonic and viseral aspects of the spectacle.
+The audience was assembled at various key points around a cycle track.
+Around them were speeding bicycles with pedal powered sounds; everything from mechanical whirring violins, to beating drums at impossibly fast tempos, to bellow powered organ pipes, to tuned car horns, to DIY electronic instruments, to a colourful selection of bells and buzzers, to chain driven DJ turntables, to the proverbial kitchen sink!
+Sometimes there was just one acoustic sound accompanied by the discrete lights of the bicyle.
+Sometimes there was a whole orchestra of bicycle live sounds, digitally manipulated in quadraphonic surround sound, complete with video and light show.
+Interactive sensors on bike and track determined other sonic and viseral aspects of the spectacle.

 PURSUIT 2 took place on January 9th 2010 at The Princes Warf, Hobart, Tasmania as part of The Mona Foma Festival.
 It involved over 50 members of the community as bike choir, bicycle bell orchestra, and bicycle instrument makers - an audience of 1,500 attended.